Woman-with-short-blond-hair-looking-through-a-magnifying-glass

 How to check your website’s responsiveness

 The easiest way to check your site’s responsiveness is to enter your URL into this Responsive Website Design Checker, which will allow you to check all the screen sizes in one place.
+You can then address any issues you find or report them to your web designer.

 2. Does your website load quickly enough?